camilne9/election_analytics_blog/README.md

 In this post I consider how RDI growth in the third quarter of an election year can be used to predict the two party vote share of the incumbent party.
 I consider how the predictions based on RDI growth differ for incumbent presidents and non-incumbent candidates as well as how predictions differ for elections from 1960-1988 and from 1992-2016.
 (9/20/2020)

 ## [Polls](posts/polling.md)
 In this post I consider whether state level or national level polling is a better predictor for the US Presidential election by using state and national polling data for elections from 1972 to 2016.
+I then use state and national polling data to make a prediction for the 2020 presidential election.
 (9/27/2020)